LuizBrugnera/leetcode-challenges/55-jump-game/README.md

 **Dificuldade:** Medium
 **URL:** https://leetcode.com/problems/jump-game/

-You are given an integer array nums.
-You are initially positioned at the array's first index, and each element in the array represents your maximum jump length at that position.
-Return true if you can reach the last index, or false otherwise.
+You are given an array of non-negative integers nums.
+Each element in the array represents your maximum jump length at that position.
+Your goal is to determine if you can reach the last index.